 What if we used our messy bedroom to create a trap for anyone who might try to break in?

 After sharing this idea with Jena, we quickly went to work, stacking and piling up every single toy and possession we owned onto my bed.
-If someone snuck through our window, they would make so much noise, that we would be able to escape.
-Plus, they would get so caught up in all the chaos and stuff that they would fall, hurt themselves and retreat back out the window, never to return.
+If someone snuck through our window, they would make so much noise.
+Then we would be able to escape.
+Plus, they would get so caught up in all the chaos and stuff that they would fall and hurt themselves.
+Then hopefully retreat back out the window and never return.

 A divinely inspired idea!

 That night, we cuddled up in her bed, excitedly giggling at the sheer genius of our plan.
-What we didn’t take into account however was, 1.
-It’s usually only a matter of time before two sisters in a twin bed turn giggles into whining and general crankiness, and 2.
-My mother’s understandable, but deep disapproval of our new housekeeping techniques.
+What we didn’t take into account however was 1.
+It’s usually only a matter of time before two sisters in a twin bed turn giggles into whining and general crankiness.
+2. My mother’s understandable, but deep disapproval of our new housekeeping techniques.

-When Mom came into our bedroom to break up our shared-bed bickering and saw our monstrous mound of stuff, her jaw dropped and immediately tightened up again as she gritted out our full names (including our middle names…a clear indicator that we were in BIG trouble), along with a battery of strict orders to clean up the bedroom right away.
+Mom came into our bedroom to break up our shared-bed bickering and saw our monstrous mound of stuff.
+Her jaw dropped and immediately tightened up again as she gritted out our full names (including our middle names…a clear indicator that we were in BIG trouble).
+Then we received a battery of strict orders to clean up the bedroom right away.

 What looked like a mess to our mother, was simply two little girls’ way of protecting themselves from the scary outside world that made a nightly appearance as we drifted off to sleep.
 We had created a security blanket made out of Lincoln logs, clothes, books and several hundred My Little Ponies.